I bounce back up and wiggle my way back into his arms like an intestinal parasite. He tries to soften the blow.

 "Oh, I don't know," she says, looking around the room, feigning innocence.
 "Something like... your celebrity nose-hair collection!"

 We're at the Old Plantation again.
 We come here all the time to dance.
-There's nothing but guys here, so you would think a girl could get lucky once in awhile, but I'm the kind of girl who couldn't get lucky in a men's prison with a fist full of pardons.
+There's nothing but guys here, so you would think a girl could get lucky in a gay bar once in awhile, but I'm the kind of girl who couldn't get lucky in a men's prison with a fist full of pardons, which is kind of like the same thing.

 "By the time we're done with you tonight, honey," he says, "you'll be over that Christian Grey character."